charlesguse/run-script-os/README.md

   "scripts": {
     ...
     "test": "run-script-os",
-    "test:win32": "echo 'del whatever you want in Windows 32/64'", "test:darwin:linux": "echo 'You can combine OS tags and rm all the things!'", ...
+    "test:win32": "echo 'del whatever you want in Windows 32/64'", "test:darwin:linux": "echo 'You can combine OS tags and rm all the things!'", "test:default": "echo 'This will run on any platform that does not have its own script'" ...
   },
   ...